 If you’re not that bothered about staying in Cinque Terre, I highly recommend La Spezia.
 After checking many different options, La Spezia, turned out to be the best one: less crowded, quieter, a bit cheaper plus you can say you visited another lovely Italian town.

 I started my day very early.
-After buying a two day Cinque Terre Train Card at La Spezia station I was already on the train to Monterosso al Mare by 7.30 am.
+After buying a two day Cinque Terre Train Card at La Spezia station I was already on the train to the first village of the day by 7.30 am.

-Monterosso is the Northernmost village and I decided to start sightseeing Cinque Terre from there because walking North to South always feels a little bit easier, don’t you think?
+Monterosso is the Northernmost village and I decided to start sightseeing Cinque Terre from there.
+Walking North to South always feels a little bit easier, don’t you think?

-There are a few hiking trails around Cinque Terre, and the most popular is The Blue Path, which connects all the 5 villages.
+There are a few hiking trails around Cinque Terre.
+The most popular is The Blue Path, which connects all the 5 villages.
 With a total length of 12 km (7.5 miles), it will offer you a not so demanding hike (although be ready to climb a few rocky steps) with a chance to see the villages from above, vineyards, olive groves, citrus orchards, and those classic coastal views.

 This breath-taking view of Vernazza is another reason why it’s better to start your walk in Monterosso and head south.
 You wouldn’t want to be looking over your shoulder with your back to it, would you?